HowcanoeWang/Panorama2BasalArea/README.md

 1. `Del img`: remove the selected image from this project **Warning**: this operation will also delete all tree records in this image as well.
 1. `left-click` on image name: show this image and its trees information
-1. `double-click` on image name: change default BAF value of this image (default is 2)
+1. `right-click` on image name: change default BAF value of this image (default is 2)
-1. `double-right-click` on image name: change all images' default BAF values at once.
+1. `mouse-wheel-click` on image name: change all images' default BAF values at once.

 ### 3. Tree management
 1. Add trees